huang15n/java-programming-language/lec2.md

 ###  boolean types
-the boolean types are two values, false and true. it is used for evaluating logical conditoins. you cannot convert between integers and boolean values
+the boolean types are two values, false and true. it is used for evaluating logical conditoins. you cannot convert between integers and boolean values by default, a boolean variable is initialized with false by depth, it is defined under the specifc jvm implementation so it can vary